'Why would one of the world's best players go on loan?' - Bale's agent again rules out Real Madrid exit | Goal.com

 'Why would one of the world's best players go on loan?' - Bale's agent again rules out Real Madrid exit

-Gareth Bale's agent Jonathan Barnett delivered an update on his client's future, saying the idea of him leaving Real Madrid on loan is 'ridiculous.'
+Gareth Bale's agent Jonathan Barnett has delivered an update on his client's future, saying the idea of him leaving Real Madrid on loan is '"ridiculous".

-Tottenham were linked with a loan move for their former star in the January transfer window, with Jose Mourinho chasing attacking reinforcements after Harry Kane's injury.
+Tottenham have been linked with a loan move for their former star in the January transfer window, with Jose Mourinho chasing attacking reinforcements after Harry Kane was ruled out until April with a hamstring injury.

-After he nearly sealed a move to China, the Wales international has had his ups and downs under manager Zinedine Zidane in the past six months.
+After almost sealing a move to Chinese Super League outfit Jiangsu Suning during the summer of 2019, Wales international Bale has had his ups and downs under Madrid coach Zinedine Zidane in the past six months.

-The 30-year-old has scored just two goals for Zidane's side in 14 appearances for Los Blancos and almost left the club in the summer to join Chinese Super League club Jiangsu Suning.
+The 30-year-old has scored just two goals for Zidane's side in 14 appearances this season, though injuries have limited his playing time.

-While that transfer fell through, Bale has still been linked with a move back to England with Tottenham or Manchester United, while a move to Major League Soccer has been mentioned with Inter Miami and LA Galaxy possible destinations.
+Bale continues to be linked with a move back to England with Tottenham or Manchester United, while a move to Major League Soccer has been mentioned, with Inter Miami and LA Galaxy possible destinations.

-At the Association of Football Agents (AFA) event in the Hive London, which is home to Barnet FC, the world's biggest agents like Barnett, Jorge Mendes and Mino Raiola discussed several different issues, with Barnett again addressing his client's future.
+At the Association of Football Agents (AFA) event in the Hive London, which is home to Barnet FC, the world's biggest agents such as Barnett, Jorge Mendes and Mino Raiola discussed several different issues, with Barnett again addressing his client's future.

 Barnett said there have been no talks of Bale moving to Tottenham and that the combination of the fee required on top of his £350,000-per-week wages after tax are too much for Premier League clubs.